 Even though Emmy loves running cross country and always places well at the Horse Trials, her real talent lies in dressage, so I’ve decided to focus on that.
 The lead changes she learned on hunter courses have made it very easy for her to transfer that idea to doing tempis.
 We’re just going to give the Hunter Over Fences Finals one more shot this fall!

 Also in the works is another young Saddlebred mare, Such A Flirt, who has already surpassed my expectations.
-After just nine months work, she has won several large classes at Training, getting lots of 8s, qualified for the Great American Insurance Group/USDF Regional Championships, and earned the high score award with judges commenting on her stellar canter work and free walk.
+After just nine months work, she has won several large classes at Training, getting lots of 8 scores, qualified for the Great American Insurance Group/USDF Regional Dressage Championships, and earned the high score award with judges commenting on her stellar canter work and free walk.
 We think Flirty is going to be a star!